claire-davis/claire-davis/README.md

 I've taken a couple python courses other years but I haven't been a big fan of how they were structured and a lot of what they taught didn't stick.
 I figured where this is a lab class, it'll be more hands on and since it's a neuroscience course I think it'll be a lot more interesting than the other python courses I've taken.

 ### What got me interested in neuroscience?
 I started off my undergrad as a physics major but after my second year I wasn't super happy in the program.
-One of my roommates at the time was in neuroscience and would tell me about what she was learning in classes and I found everything she told me to be interesting.
-She encouraged me to take neuro classes so I picked up the neuro major and have thoroughly enjoyed it ever since.
+One of my roommates at the time was in neuroscience and would tell me about what she was learning in classes.
+I found everything she told me to be really interesting.
+She encouraged me to take some neuroscience classes so I decided to double major and have thoroughly enjoyed it ever since.

 ### My post graduation plans 👩‍🎓
 Ultimately I want to work in healthcare but I'm not entirely sure what kind of work I want to do.
 I plan on applying to masters programs and I have two paths I'm considering at the moment: